 Kwanzan cherry trees produce dense clusters of pink double flowers that look like little pom-poms.
 The trees have wide, spreading branches that are darker than the Yoshinos.
 Blossoms stay on the tree even when leaves emerge, adding extra color to spring photos.

-Below are five places to see and photograph these beautiful late-blooming cherry trees in the Washington DC area.
+Below are five free places I visit to see and photograph late-blooming cherry trees in the Washington DC area.
 Some of these trees are in residential neighborhoods so be respectful and stay out of private yards.
 And of course, never climb on cherry trees and don't pick the blooms.
 Those branches are more fragile than they look.

-Looking for more great places to see cherry trees in bloom in the DC area?
-See over 1200 cherry trees in Kenwood Maryland, a walkable neighborhood just north of Washington DC.
+Plan for earlier blooms with my guide to the best places to see cherry trees in the DC area.
+And see over 1200 cherry trees in Kenwood Maryland, a walkable neighborhood just north of Washington DC.

 East Potomac Park, Washington DC